am20dipi/rails_brew_tour_build/notes.md

  - Cookies let you store data in a user's browser.
  - Cookies are primarily are used for log in.
 They provide a way for us to verify who a user is once, and then remember it for their entire session.
  - Rails session method gives us access to the Rails session.

+ Nested Routes:
+ - '/users/:id/beers'
+ - '/users/:id/reviews'
+ - '/beers/:id/reviews'
+ - Nested Routes should be focused on the parent tables.
+ - Need two (2) for requirements: either new, show, or index.